Pelosi Hints Infrastructure Delay As US Congress Begins Huge Week - UrduPoint

 "It may be tomorrow -- if we have the votes," she said.

 "You cannot choose the date," she added.
 "You have to go when you have the votes, in a reasonable time.
 And we will."
+Biden told reporters on Sunday he was "optimistic" Pelosi would get the agenda through the house this week, adding "it's going to take the better part of the week."
 Pelosi told her Democratic colleagues in a letter Saturday that they "must" pass both of Biden's huge spending bills, along with legislation that keeps the Federal government operating into the next fiscal year beginning October 1.

 "The next few days will be a time of intensity," she wrote.